ReScience/ReScience-submission/code/README.md

 qsub -J 0-2199 run_main_cluster.sh
 ```

-which runs the parameter of para.npy 100 times with different random seeds.
+which runs the parameter of para.npy 100 times with different random seeds and saves the results.

+Those files can then be analysed with analysis_main_cluster.py - after changing the paths  on lines 35-39 - which then plots the results as in figure 5.
+The analysis script might require the installation of some additional packages (re, glob).